 Afternoon Rains Do Not Fall Like Clockwork

-Guidebooks, magazine articles and websites covering the climate in this part of the world typically generalise.
-You’ll read countless times how the monsoon rains arrive like clockwork each afternoon.
+Guidebooks, magazine articles and websites covering the climate in this part of the world typically generalize on the subject of the weather here.
+You’ll read countless times about how the monsoon rains arrive like clockwork each afternoon.

 We’ve just spent our first full wet season in Cambodia and while it’s true that it’s more likely to rain in the afternoon, it frequently rained in the morning, the middle of the day, the evening, and overnight.
 Sometimes it didn’t rain at all for a day or two, while at other times it rained relentlessly for three days.